jcoreNL/spring-4.3-exam-notes/README.md

 effort is needed.
 Additionally constructor and setter injection also work for setting private fields.

 ### What are the advantages of JavaConfig?
 What are the limitations?
+- Advantages:
+  - JavaConfig is type safe, errors can be found at compile-time
+  - Refactoring is easier because of compile-time checking
+  - XML is verbose, so configuration files can quickly grow big (although imports can be used)

+- Limitations
+  - XML config is completely decoupled from Java, while spring annotations such as @autowired still have a form of coupling
+  - TODO: other limitations

 ### What is the default bean id if you only use `@Bean`?
 The name of the method annotated with `@Bean` wil be used as the default id of the bean.